 Rebecca Perlman - Trustee

-Rebecca Perlman is a corporate and charities lawyer at international law firm Herbert Smith Freehills, where she co-chairs the firm’s global impact investment and social finance practice, and leads the transactional side of the firm’s pro bono practice.
+Rebecca Perlman is a corporate and charities lawyer at international law firm Herbert Smith Freehills, co-chairing the firm’s global impact investment and social finance practice, and leading the transactional side of the firm’s pro bono practice.

 Rebecca specialises in ESG, sustainable investment and philanthropy – advising corporates, entrepreneurs, investors, charities, not-for-profits, governments and multilateral organisations on a range of corporate, commercial and charity law issues.

 In 2014, she was seconded to the Government of Sierra Leone as a legal adviser in the Office of the President, where she advised on the country’s response to the commercial impact of the Ebola crisis.
 She has also previously worked on secondment with the National Council for Civil Liberties.

 As UK for UNHCR’s founding Chair, Rebecca led the establishment and launch of the charity as the UN Refugee Agency’s national partner for the United Kingdom.
 In June 2021, Rebecca’s term as Chair concluded and she continues to support the charity as trustee.
 Rebecca’s other trusteeships include Big Issue Invest Trust, the Freetown Foundation and the Prisoners’ Advice Service (2015-2019).